VoxPop-Open-Call/Spaces4all/README.md

 	````console
 	npm install
 	 ````
-- Set all environmental variables in ./eas.json to your google maps API key.
+- Set all environmental variables in ./eas.json and ./app.config.json to your google maps API key.

 ## Expo Go